 In 2014, the Mayor appointed a Blue Ribbon Committee on Sagamore Creek Land whose charge was to develop a plan for public usage of the 66-acre city-owned parcel.
 The report was completed and adopted in November 2015 and work on its implementation continues.

-Haven School Playground was recently renovated.
+Haven School Playground was renovated in 2016.
 The goal of this project was to improve park aesthetics, safety and functionality.